Alfresco/docs-alfresco/federation-services/latest/config/index.md

 #### Alfresco

-Can be used as an output connector for Manage in Place
+Can be used as an output connector for Manage in Place.

 The Alfresco connector only operates in write mode.
 For read operations from Alfresco, use the CMIS connector.